austinmama/vsrx/vsrx-upgrade.md

   ![Upgrading](images/vsrx_upgrading.png)

 4. If the upgrade is successful the Gateway will move to "Upgrade Active".
 It is recommended you validate the vSRX configuration.
-The **Rollback** Action is available in the drop down menu.
+The **Rollback Version** Action is available in the drop down menu.
 Rollback will revert the vSRX to the previous version and preserve any configuration's.

 Once OS Reload is started in step 5 the Rollback Action will no longer be available.
 {: important}